 My own translation of an edited comment published originally in German on Klimareporter.
-Last revision on September 11, 2020.
+Last minor revision on September 11, 2020.

 For 25 years now, the European Union has been attaching colorful labels to washing machines, televisions, and the like, which tell customers by means of energy efficiency classes whether an appliance consumes comparatively much or little electricity.